 Other errors caused by turbulence, propeller slipstream and possibly flap changes along the fuselage are things a pilot can not do much about other than to learn to live with it.

 Some ultralight or experimental aircraft do not have a static port in the fuselage, they measure static pressure inside of the cockpit.
 This also will introduce an error and any change in the cockpit, opening vents or windows, will show up on the instrument as a temporarily vertical speed change.

-The instrument is compensated for by pressure and temperature errors so that the correct vertical speed is indicated at any density altitude.
+The instrument is compensated for by pressure and temperature errors so that the correct vertical speed is indicated at any density altitude you may encounter.